chrispsn/monotreme/README.md

 Monotreme is an object prototype.
 It provides methods for:

-- reading data from a file into a JavaScript equivalent (.txt, .json, etc)
+- reading data from a file into a JavaScript equivalent (currently .txt into a JS string; maybe .json arrays and objects)
 - visualising and editing the JS data via form elements
 - saving JS data to a file.